chalmerlowe/intro_to_sprinting/class_materials/prereq_overview.md

 ## Time-box

-N/A: this should be completed prior to the start of the course.
+N/A: the steps in this section should ideally be completed by the instructor and/or the participants prior to arrival at the workshop.

 ## Overview